 - Enhance the transparency of Connexxion’s operations; and

 - Give individuals a more complete understanding of the sort of personal information that Connexxion holds, and the way that information is handled.

-Connexxion is committed to being open and transparent about how personal information is managed.
+Connexxion is committed to being open and transparent about how personal and customer information is managed.

 Types of Information & their Collection